Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Quick answer

-Where Aviator delivers a clean 97% RTP and a flat 3% edge, Aero runs 95% to 95.9% RTP and a 4.1% to 5% edge depending on which variant the operator shipped.
-Probability of reaching a multiplier m is approximately 0.955 divided by m.
+Where Aviator delivers a clean 97% RTP and a flat 3% edge, Aero runs 95 to 95.9% RTP and a 4.1 to 5% edge depending on which variant the operator shipped.
+Probability of reaching multiplier m is roughly 0.955 divided by m.
 Concretely: 2x lands on about 48% of rounds, 5x on 19%, 10x on 10%.
-The $100,000 cap requires roughly one round in a thousand on a $100 stake to reach.
+The $100,000 cap requires roughly one round in a thousand on a $100 stake.

 Target multiplier Probability to reach What it means in 100 rounds